fiji-hpc/hpc-datastore/doc/DESCRIPTION.md

 Besides the six dimensions (x,y,z,time,channel,angle) we provide one more which we call *versions*.
-Technically, it is implemented as yet another full dataset [(notice the top-level folder `0` in the file listing)](#the-bdv-dialect) with the same chunk sizes, resolution levels, number of time points, channels and angles, voxel type, compression scheme, etc. The ``alter-ego'' datasets may be sparse again (i.e., with missing chunks).
+Technically, it is implemented as yet another full dataset [(notice the top-level folder `0` in the file listing)](#the-bdv-dialect) with the same chunk sizes, resolution levels, number of time points, channels and angles, voxel type, compression scheme, etc. The "alter-ego" datasets may be sparse again (i.e., with missing chunks).

 The motivation is that one typically creates many versions of a test image during the development of an image processing algorithm.
 One typically saves the versions of the test image as separate files to have